 11 Linda Belleville writes, "Naming in antiquity was a way of memorializing an event or capturing a distinctive attribute.
-It was not an act of control or power" (chapter 2 in Beck and Blomberg, p.
+It was not an act of control or power" (chapter 2 in Two Views on Women in Ministry (ed.
+James R. Beck and Craig L. Blomberg [Counterpoints; Grand Rapids: Zondervan], p.
 143).